googlefonts/colr-gradients-spec/colr-gradients-spec.md

 NOTE: Implementations can combine testing for cycles and other well-formedness requirements together with other processing for rendering the color glyph.

-For the graph to be valid, it shall be visually bounded, as described in 5.7.11.1.8.2.
+For the graph to be valid, it shall also be visually bounded, as described in 5.7.11.1.8.2.

 If the graph is not well formed, the entire color glyph definition should be